Shrinky Dink Christmas Ornaments with Free Printable Patterns

 Shrinky dink Christmas ornaments are so much fun.
 I have fond memories of making Shrinky dinks and watching them shrink up in the oven.
+You can even make DIY shrinky dinks.
+(Free printable garden and Valentine patterns in that post)

 Did you know you can make your own Shrinky dink plastic out of stuff you may throw in the trash?
 Check out what kind of takeout containers will shrink in the oven and make DIY shrinking dinks just like store-bought Shrinky dink plastic by clicking on the highlighted text with free printables above.
 You can even use plastic cups to make them if you find the right kind. (the brand is polar)